The Anti-Politics Text

 Exit is replaced with onboarding.

-We optimize for survival without permission.
+We optimize for survival without permission, not for adoption on someone else’s terms.

 VI.
 Representation Is a Trap